 Placing the trim back in position and using it as a straight edge, slice the drywall paper on the outer edge.
 Avoid cutting farther back into the gypsum core for now, though you may need to do that in later steps.
 Put the trim aside.

-Peel the Paper and Test Depth
+Peel the Paper and Test the Depth

-With the sharp side of the five-in-one tool, slice away drywall paper on the door side of the slice.
+With the sharp side of the 5-in-1 tool, slice away drywall paper on the door side of the slice.
 Do this carefully so that you do not disturb the paper or gypsum on the other side.
 Peel away the rest of the paper by hand.
 Test this new, lower depth by placing the trim on top.
-Sometimes, removing this thin layer of paper is enough to bring the trim into alignment with the door casing.
+Sometimes removing this thin layer of paper is enough to bring the trim into alignment with the door casing.
 If this does not work, proceed with the next steps.

 Remove Drywall Screws or Nails